RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 * [LunchBytes #2: pros and cons of Jupyter Notebooks](https://rse.shef.ac.uk/events/lunchbytes-2020-10-07.html)
 * [LunchBytes #1: writing safer (Python) code](https://rse.shef.ac.uk/events/lunchbytes-2020-09-09.html)

+### Puzzle Corner

+Are you looking for a fun programming based set of puzzles to while away those long (boreal) winter nights?
+You might like to try [Project Euler](https://projecteuler.net/) which is a series of problems that are designed to be solved with the aid of a computer (no particular programming language is recommended).

+Euler Problem 1―Multiples of 3 and 5―is:

+> If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+>
+> Find the sum of all the multiples of 3 or 5 below 1000.

 ### Opportunities

 - Exciting new [opportunities for **EPSRC funded fellowships**](https://epsrc.ukri.org/files/funding/calls/2020/epsrc-postdoctoral-and-open-fellowships-guidance/) with opportunity for early career stage onwards applicants to focus on innovation, instrumentation/technique development or software engineering or to include non‐technical elements to create positive change in the research community.